Week St Mary Hospital (from

 - daughter Lucy Morwenna 2013

-- son Paul Mark 1980 born in Oxford and is a network security analyst and lives in London.
-He married Melanie Earl in May 2015
+- son Paul Mark 1980 born in Oxford and is a network security analyst and lives in Whitchurch-on-Thames.
+He married Melanie Earp in May 2015

 - daughter Frances Mary 1966 married Dallas Parrott in St Teath in 1999 - they have a daughter, Alexandra.
-Divorced, she lives in Plympton with her partner, David Richards, and now has a son, Luke William, born 2008.
-In 2017, she is living in Plympton in Devon, a primary school teacher and is engaged to Charles Carr from Aberdeen
+Divorced, she lives in Plympton.
+With partner, David Richards, she has a son, Luke William, born 2008.
+In 2017, she is living in Plympton in Devon, a primary school teacher and married Charles Carr from Aberdeen in April 2017

 - back to the Uglow homepage